OpenEnergyPlatform/data-preprocessing/data-import/oep-upload/tutorials/README.md

 # oem2orm tutorial
-This will move to the examples -> tutorials repository
+This will move to the OpenEnergyPlatform/examples -> tutorials repository

 This is a tutorial on how to use the oem2orm tool.
 It shows how to create tables from oemetadata using the oedialect on the OEP